 2. Hugs help kids grow and be healthy

 Hugs trigger a release of oxytocin.
 Among other things – oxytocin strengthens our immune system.
-As a result growth and nerve factors are released.
+As a result, growth and nerve factors are released.

 The power of hugs cannot be underestimated.
-Dr Natalie Epton, Specialist Pediatrician and Neonatologist explains, “Hugging your baby has numerous benefits, including better-regulated breathing and heart rate, temperature and blood sugar levels, as well as initiating breastfeeding earlier and sustaining it for longer.
-Studies on premature babies show that the practice of ‘kangaroo care’ (cuddling the baby skin-on-skin) improves weight gain, reduces breathing complications and is associated with earlier hospital discharge.”
-So next time your teenager asks why you have to always hug them, tell them you are doing it for their health!
+Dr. Natalie Epton, Specialist Pediatrician and Neonatologist, explains, “Hugging your baby has numerous benefits, including better-regulated breathing and heart rate, temperature and blood sugar levels, as well as initiating breastfeeding earlier and sustaining it for longer.
+Studies on premature babies show that the practice of ‘kangaroo care’ (cuddling the baby skin-on-skin) improves weight gain, reduces breathing complications, and is associated with earlier hospital discharge.”
+So next time your teenager asks why you always have to hug them, tell them you are doing it for their health!

 Our children get frustrated and upset- sometimes words can’t help, but a good "mom hug " does.
 It helps them feel safe, protected, and heard.